Aries Merritt: 2012 Summer Olympics

 At the Olympic trials in Oregon, Merritt won the 110 meter hurdles final in a world leading time of 12.93 s, making the Olympic team for the first time.
 Merritt subsequently matched the time at two consecutive Diamond League events, at Crystal Palace and Monaco, winning both races.

 At the 2012 Olympic Games in London, Merritt began by running the fastest qualifying time in the heats with a time of 13.07 s.
 In the semi-finals, he was again dominant with a time of 12.94 s.
 In the final, Dayron Robles and Merritt got the fastest starts but Merritt pulled ahead at hurdle 3.
 He continued to a personal best of 12.92 s and a 0.12 s win over reigning world champion Jason Richardson.

 World record

-On September 7, 2012, at the final Diamond League meet (Memorial Van Damme) in Brussels, Belgium, Merritt ran a time of 12.80 s in the 110 meter hurdles, shattering the old world record of 12.87 s held by Dayron Robles.
-Merritt's performance was the largest drop in the world record for 110 meter hurdles (0.07 s) since Nehemiah in 1981.
-Merrit ran consistently throughout the 2012 season.
+On September 7, 2012, at the final Diamond League meet (Memorial Van Damme) in Brussels, Belgium, Merritt ran a time of 12.80 s in the 110 meter hurdles, shattering the previous world record of 12.87 s held by Robles.
+Merritt's performance was the largest drop in the world record for 110 meter hurdles (0.07 s) since Renaldo Nehemiah in 1981.
+Merrit ran consistently throughout the 2012 season and held the world record until June 10, 2026, when Ja'Kobe Tharp ran 12.75 during the 2026 NCAA Championship.
 The following are his times that lead-up to his world record performance in the 110 meter hurdles: